 - De Carrousel – head here for a traditional Dutch pannenkoek (think open-faced crepe).
 Pannenkoeken come in sweet and savory flavors.
 Don’t forget to end your meal with a plate of poffertjes.

-- Pluk – perfect for an afternoon cup of coffee or sandwich.
+- Pluk – perfect for an afternoon cup of coffee or sandwich in the picturesque 9 streets neighborhood.
 Browse their selection of swoon-worthy items for sale while you’re waiting.
+Pluk also just opened a new location on Berenstraat!

 - Foodhallen – can’t decide what to eat?
 The Foodhallen has everything from Vietnamese spring rolls to traditional Dutch bitterballen.
 Order the Yuzu cake from Petit Gâteau, it’s such a treat!